vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

         )
 ```

-Here we check our position and create buy or sell orders depending on what we want to do.
-We take a price of whatever the current best bid or ask on the market are and a size of 1.
-Both of these are very simplified for the sake of our example and would likely have more complexity in a real world system, but for the sake of an example they will do.
+Here the bot checks your position and creates buy or sell orders depending on what you want to do.
+It takes a price of whatever the current best bid or ask on the market is, and a size of 1.
+Both of these are very simplified for the sake of the example and would likely have more complexity in a real world system, but for the sake of an example they will do.

-We then aggregate these into a batch market instruction.
-One method to implement this would be to monitor what our current orders are doing and amend them, however here we take the easier route of simply cancelling whatever is there and replacing the new ones.
-Within a single batch the orders are placed as first cancellations then amendments then submissions, so we will never have overlapping orders.
-We also take advantage of that an `OrderCancellation` with only `market_id` specified and no `order_id` will cancel all orders on the given market for your party.
+It then aggregates these into a batch market instruction.
+One method to implement this would be to monitor what your current orders are doing and amend them.
+However, here we take the easier route of simply cancelling whatever is there and replacing with new ones.

+Within a single batch, the orders are placed first as cancellations, then amendments, then submissions, so you will never have overlapping orders.
+We also take advantage of the fact that an `OrderCancellation` with only `market_id` specified and no `order_id` will cancel all orders on the given market for your party.

-From here you should be able to run your bot with `python -m main` again and watch it trading.
-You can log into the Fairground Console to see the orders it places and current position.
+From here, you should be able to run your bot with `python -m main` again and watch it trading.
+You can log into the Fairground [Console ↗](https://console.fairground.wtf) to see the orders it places and current position.

-If you watch the logs you may see that although we have only a 1s sleep in the loop it is only updating the price every few seconds.
+If you watch the logs, you may see that although there is only a 1s sleep in the loop it is only updating the price every few seconds.
 This is because each of the API queries we do in the loop takes a short amount of time, and that adds up!
 In the [next guide](streaming-data.md) we will think about ways to tackle that, along with covering how we might add a liquidity commitment to our bot.

-In the meantime, testing different parameters in terms of how you set the price and volume, or even increasing the number of different buy and sell orders you create to have volumes at different prices you might buy/sell, can be a good way to experiment with the setup.
+In the meantime, testing different parameters in terms of how you set the price and volume, or even increasing the number of different buy and sell orders you create to have volumes at different prices you might buy/sell, can be a good way to experiment with the set up.